Human trafficking in Turkey

+Turkey ratified the 2000 UN TIP Protocol in March 2003.

-Turkey is a top destination for victims of human trafficking, according to a report produced by the UNDOC.
+In 2007 the country was a top destination for victims of human trafficking, according to a report produced by the UNDOC.
 Source countries for identified victims of trafficking in 2008 included Turkmenistan, Uzbekistan, Moldova, Kyrgyzstan, Russia, Georgia, Ukraine, Azerbaijan, Romania, Kazakhstan, Belarus, Bulgaria, Indonesia, and Morocco.
-Notably, Russian organized crime syndicates engage in trafficking of women for prostitution, and Russian and Ukrainian women have turned up in many European countries, including Turkey.
-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+Notably, Russian organized crime syndicates engage in trafficking of women for prostitution, and East European women have turned up in many European countries, including Turkey.

-Prosecution
+The United States Department of State's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+The 2019 GRETA report noted that most victims were returned to their home countries after 30 days, leading to a low conviction rate in the courts.

+In 2023, the Organised Crime Index gave the country a score of 8 out of 10 for human trafficking, noting that state officials have a substantial involvement in carrying out this crime.

+Turkey is the country with the greatest rate of modern slavery in the entirety of Europe and Central Asia.
+A national plan against the phenomenon was formed in 2009 and has since not been updated.